 You will need to delay the start of an exercise program if you have severe anaemia, fever or severe weight loss.

-Try to avoid being physically inactive.
-Some days will be harder than others but even a few minutes of light exercise is better than no exercise at all.
+It’s important to try to avoid being physically inactive.
+Some days will be harder than others, but even a few minutes of light exercise is better than no exercise at all.

 Benefits of exercise for people with cancer

 We all know that exercise is good for us but research indicates that exercise is particularly important in the management of cancer.
 In fact, the science suggests that exercise is one of the best things people with cancer can do alongside their cancer treatment plan.

 That’s because people who exercise regularly experience fewer and less severe side effects from cancer treatments.
 Additionally, people who are more physically active after a cancer diagnosis may have a lower risk of their cancer recurring and a lower risk of cancer mortality.

 The benefits of exercise for people with cancer may include:

 - increased physical abilities, muscle strength and endurance

 - increased energy and decreased cancer-related fatigue